Watts-Lab/deliberation-assets/projects/exaptation/revision_202509/exit/strategy_describe.md

 minLength: 200
 ---

-# Game Strategy
+# What strategy did you use during the game?

-During the game, what strategy did you use to complete the task?
+- How did you decide on your strategy?
-If you changed your strategy during the game, please describe when and how you changed it?
+- Did you change your strategy?
+If so, when?
+How?

 Please use at least 200 characters.